Mikhail Soutchanski, ProfessorPhD in Artificial Intelligence, University of Toronto, Canada

 Some of my

 Unfortunately I am unable to respond to emails about graduate admission or possibility of working with me.
-Please contact the Ryerson School of Graduate Studies or the CS Graduate Program Assistant.
-If you have been admitted to Ryerson, feel free to reach out if you're interested in discussing research opportunities in my group.
+Please contact the School of Graduate Studies or the CS Graduate Program Assistant.
+If you have been admitted to TMU, feel free to reach out if you're interested in discussing research opportunities in my group.
 I would strongly recommend to browse my recent research papers before you contact me and write why do you think our research interests match well.
 If you have published research papers yourself, inform me.